cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 ### ROM files

 The emulated device is selected automatically based on the ROM.
-If the ROM supports multiple devices Cloudpilot will allow you to choose between them.
+If the ROM supports multiple devices CloudpilotEmu will allow you to choose between them.
 Please check the "About" tab for a list of supported devices.

 You can find a collection of suitable ROM files